Canon G7 X Mark II vs Pentax K-5

 Studio photographers will appreciate that the Pentax K-5 (unlike the G7X Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the K-5 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the K-5 was succeeded by the Pentax K-5 II.
+Both the G7X Mark II and the K-5 have been discontinued, but can regularly be found used on eBay.
+The K-5 was replaced by the Pentax K-5 II, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So what conclusions can be drawn?
 Is the Canon G7 X Mark II better than the Pentax K-5 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.